 Stop eating highly processed foods

 Highly processed foods with tons of preservatives can cause your depression and anxiety to worsen.
-They can also make you feel lethargic, irritable, and can cause you to struggle focusing.
-These foods aren’t good for you and contain chemicals that can worsen cause your emotions to be unstable.
+They can also make you feel lethargic, irritable and can cause you to struggle focusing.
+These foods aren’t good for you and contain chemicals that can worsen your emotions to be unstable.

 Replacing these foods with all-natural or organic foods could limit this food-triggered moodiness.
-It may be hard to adjust to the change at first, but before you know it you won’t notice it at all.
+It may be hard to adjust to the change at first, but you won’t notice it at all before you know it.
 This can be a little more costly than the cheap, highly processed foods, but the results are well worth the cost if you can afford it.

 Avoid caffeine and sugar